Retromindgames/checkers-server/dev-deply-utils.md

 docker rmi $(docker images -aq) // removes images
 ```

+Or for windows:
+FOR /F "tokens=*" %i IN ('docker ps -aq') DO docker stop %i
+FOR /F "tokens=*" %i IN ('docker ps -qa') DO docker rm -v -f %i
+FOR /F "tokens=*" %i IN ('docker images -aq') DO docker rmi -f %i

 To restart docker containers in the server

 docker restart $(docker ps -q)